miharothl/und-sdc-behavrioal-cloning/ml/sdc/project3/writeup_report.md

 ### Discussion

 The best project by far on CarND so far.
-Spent over $150 on AWS.
+Spent over $200 on AWS.
 It might be time to get that NVidia Titan GPU ;-)

 Two different approaches were used for the two models that I trained for this project.
-For the first model classification model was used and the second one regression.
-Both of them were able to drive around both tracks however the latest regression model achieves performs better.
-It achieves faster speeds as its much more fine tuned.
-This is clearly seen in straight lane driving were  much faster speeds and is a better fit for this problem.
+For the first model classification model was used and for the second one regression.
+Both of them were able to drive the vehicle around both tracks however the latest regression model performs better.
+It achieves faster speeds as its more fine tuned and vehicle doesn't oscillate as much.